nortikin/sverchok/docs/nodes/beta_nodes/spiralNode.rst

 see: http://mathworld.wolfram.com/SphericalSpiral.html

 **Cornu**
-The cornu spiral is given the by the formula:
+The Cornu spiral (also known as Euler spiral) is given the by the formula:

   x(L) = integral(cos(s^2), 0, L)
   y(L) = integral(sin(s^2), 0, L)